dinhlenguyen/trustsoft-internship/README.md

 - Encryption at rest is enabled (AES-256 S3 encryption).
 - Versioning is enabled on the S3 bucket to allow recovery of previous state versions.

-## 🖥️ EC2 Access via Systems Manager Session Manager

-Since the EC2 instances are deployed into private subnets with no public IP and no SSH ports open, access is provided securely through **AWS Systems Manager Session Manager**.

 ## 📊 CloudWatch Monitoring

 This project includes **CloudWatch alarms** to monitor CPU usage of both EC2 instances in private subnets.